 First, it is important to realize that investment properties typically require larger down payments of at least 20 -30%.

 Additionally, you can expect to pay approximately 0.5% - 1% more in interest than you would for your primary residence.
-The market conditions, your assets, and your credit score will determine what interest rate you are eligible for especially when financing through a traditional lender.
+The market conditions, your assets, and your credit score will determine what interest rate you are eligible for, especially when financing through a traditional lender.

-One of the benefits of buying an investment property is the availability of different type of financing opportunities.
+One of the benefits of buying an investment property is the availability of different types of financing opportunities.
 This is mainly because the ability-to-repay rule doesn't apply to investment property.
 The ability to pay rule is the good faith determination that you can pay back the loan.
-Under the rule, lenders must generally find out, consider, and document a borrower's income, assets, employment, credit history, and monthly expenses
+Under the rule, lenders must generally find out, consider, and document a borrower's income, assets, employment, credit history, and monthly expenses.

+There are a few reasons to use an LLC for rental property.
 The main reason to purchase property in the name of an LLC to limit your liability.
 For example, if someone injures themselves in the apartment and you own it in your name, they can come after your personal assets.

-Typically, investors in NYC should focus on purchasing condos, townhouses or single-family homes.
+Typically, investors in NYC should focus on purchasing condos, townhouses, or single-family homes.
 Most investors should steer away from a purchasing coop because they usually have restrictions on renting (or "subletting") in its bylaw A co-op bylaws will require you to live in the property for a set amount of years before the property is even eligible to be rented out.
 And even after it is rented out, you can typically only rent for a max of 2 years at a time.

 New York City real estate, like most other real estate markets, is more profitable when rented throughout a longer holding period.

 The truth is no one really knows what the next "it" neighborhood in NYC will be.
 However, you can look at certain clues about the neighborhood and demographics to hypothesize on whether you are making a smart decision.
-Unless, you are a prominent investor, with a substantial financial backing, then investing in Manhattan may be out of reach.
-And, while it's probably too late to jump on the Long Island City, Brooklyn, and Harlem bandwagon, there is still great potential in the outer boroughs especially the Bronx.
+Unless you are a prominent investor, with a substantial financial backing, then investing in Manhattan may be out of reach.
+And, while it's probably too late to jump on the Long Island City, Brooklyn, and Harlem bandwagon, there is still great potential in the outer boroughs, especially the Bronx.